ryanpag3/rosco/commands/auto-mod.md

 - **mute**
   - You can indicate how long to mute a user out with the `duration` property.
 - **kick**
-  - kick the user
+  - The bot will kick the user.
 - **ban**
-  - ban the user
+  - The bot will ban the user.

 #### **Reference**